 - Be aware that building foundations may have hidden damage, and use extreme caution when entering.

-– Wash and disinfect everything that becomes wet or soiled.
-Mud left behind by floodwater often contain sewage or dangerous chemicals.
+- Wash and disinfect everything that becomes wet or soiled.
+Mud left behind by floodwater often contains sewage or dangerous chemicals.